 2. Check cables and inner wires regularly for fraying and corrosion (we stock stainless steel inner wires for all purposes).
-Don't forget to look under the bottom bracket and remember to check the break blocks for wear.
+Don't forget to look under the bottom bracket and remember to check the brake blocks for wear.

-3. Every now and then it is good to take out the seat post and the handlebar stem (unless yours is threadless) by loosening the clamp bolt or the stem bolt and lightly brush some grease on as far as you normally have it inserted into the frame.
+3. Every now and then it is good to take out the seat post and the handlebar stem by loosening the clamp bolt or the stem bolt and lightly brush some grease on as far as you normally have it inserted into the frame.
 This will help to stop the seat post or handlebar stem seizing into the seat tube or the fork steerer column and also help to keep moisture out.